stackhpc/stackhpc-release-train/docs/usage/content-howto.md

 If using Yoga release or earlier:

-* If the repository URL has changed e.g. a new minor version has been released, add new package repositories to [`package-repos`](https://github.com/stackhpc/stackhpc-release-train/blob/main/ansible/inventory/group_vars/all/package-repos)
 * [Sync package repositories](content-workflows.md#syncing-package-repositories) (optional: runs nightly as a scheduled GitHub Action)
 * [Update Kayobe repository versions](content-workflows.md#updating-package-repository-versions-in-kayobe-configuration)
 * [Build & push Kolla container images](content-workflows.md#building-container-images)